Super Lawyers

 A prosthodontist, for example, has two or more years of additional training than a general dentist.
 So if you need dental reconstruction, you would probably prefer a prosthodontist doing the work.
 But often a general dentist will think it is a task in their wheelhouse when it clearly is not.
 This often leads to malpractice.

-Sample Dental Malpractice Verdicts and Settlements in Maryland
+Sample Dental Malpractice Verdicts and Settlements

+Below is a list of Maryland dental malpractice cases that ended with a settlement payout or verdict.
+Our attorneys believe they are illustrative on some level of the value of similar cases.
 That said, a result in one case does not predict another.
 Why?
 There are so many variables that have differing weights.
 It is impossible to correctly distinguish why these cases might be worth more or less in compensation than a similar case.

-• 2014, Maryland: Six Figure Settlement.
+• 2014, Maryland: $100,000 Settlement.
 This case involves an 81-year-old woman with a prior embolic stroke in 2008.
 The stroke originated from an embolus in her left atrium.
 Following the stroke, the patient had atrial fibrillation that was well-controlled with alternating doses of Coumadin, 5mg, and 2.5 mg.
 Between 2008 and August 2010, the patient was followed by her cardiologist and a Coumadin clinic.
 Her target INR was 2-3.
 Due to the nature of her prior embolic stroke, her cardiologist told her she must stay on Coumadin for the rest of her life.
 The patient had a CHADS score of 5-6, putting her at high risk of a future stroke.
 In the summer of 2010, the patient saw her dentist who recommended that three root tips be extracted.
 According to the dentist, this was a simple procedure that he could do in the office.
 He would simply pop the root tips out.
 Anything more complicated would be referred to an oral surgeon.
 The dentist told the patient to stop taking her Coumadin 5 days before the procedure.
 The dentist never contacted the patient’s cardiologist to check if this was safe.
 The patient complied with the dentist’s orders and stopped her Coumadin.
 At the time of her procedure, the patient was subtherapeutic with an INR of 1.0.
 Immediately following the procedure, the patient resumed her Coumadin.
 However, the next day the patient suffered a massive embolic stroke affecting her thalamus, the basal ganglion, midbrain, and pons.
 She was on life support for five days until she died.
 A wrongful death and survival action were brought in the Circuit Court for Baltimore County.
 A six-figure confidential settlement was obtained before trial.

 • 2010, Maryland: 38,801 Verdict.
 A 45-year-old man seeks a full-mouth restoration while undergoing treatment for periodontal disease.
 Despite being told by one dentist that his gum disease treatment could not continue if he had a full-mouth restoration, another dentist said that it was not an issue.
 The man pursued the restoration, and the dentist put crowns on almost all of the man’s teeth.
 The man subsequently filed suit seeking compensation.
 His lawsuit argued that the dentist improperly designed and installed the crowns, creating an uneven biting surface, resulting in the crowns having to constantly be replaced.
 He further alleged that he was unable to continue treatment for his gum disease, although he had been told differently.
 Lastly, he alleged the possibility of future jaw problems because of the untreated gum disease and improper restoration work.
 The defendant continued that the crowns were probably designed and installed and that he did not violate the standard of care.
 A Baltimore County took jury seven hours to find for the plaintiff: $8,800 was awarded for past dental bills, $30,000 for future dental bills, and $1 in non-economic damages.